Get The Tools You Need

 1. The Business Case For Maintenance Management Software

 Maintenance management covers a wide area since regular maintenance is required for a variety of assets.
-A maintenance software program is not only useful in locations with a lot of machines (e.g. manufacturing plants, mining operations, etc.) but useful where you have a lot of facilities needing maintenance (hotel, resorts, restaurants) as well as those with other equipment (e.g. utilities, vehicle fleets).
+A maintenance software program is not just useful in locations with a lot of machines (e.g. manufacturing plants, mining operations, etc.).
+It is also useful where you have a lot of facilities needing maintenance (hotel, resorts, restaurants) as well as those with other equipment (e.g. utilities, vehicle fleets).

 3. CMMS Software Helps Keep Maintenance On Track And Facilities In Compliance